 Insurance is about protecting against risk and future possibilities.
 Our firm has represented insurance brokers and sales agents in a variety of matters involving their own businesses and the policies they place for others.

 A business that sells physical or digital products encounters many aspects of the law.
 Physical retail environment can have unique challenges involving their stores, landlords, employees, and other merchants or vendors.
 Online e-commerce platforms encounter internet law and compliance issues, including counterfeit products and branding concerns.
 We assist clients in navigating these matters and handling litigation when disputes arise.

 Farms and ranches often involve both business and family concerns.
 While matters such as land leases and purchases, equipment, crops, and supplies are all prevalent, there can also be personal dynamics that must be addressed.
 Our firm has represented clients managing their operations and in transitioning to new owners.

 Restaurants, breweries, and coffee shops provide important experiences in the products they serve and in the spaces they offer.
 With them, there are manufacturers, suppliers, and distributors that get our food from the soil to our tables.
 Our firm looks at the broad picture of how we can help businesses in their day-to-day needs and when lawsuits arise.

-While startup companies span numerous industries, they often involve different targets and strategic goals than other small or mid-sized businesses.
-Startups and founders may be funded through angel investment or venture capital, and these businesses can see issues with formation, vesting, valuation, and more.
-Even then, founders that do not take outside capital still benefit from structuring their business to minimize the avenues for dispute if there are partnership or shareholder troubles down the line.
+While startup companies span numerous industries, they often involve different targets and strategic goals than other types of businesses.
+Startups may be funded through friends-and-family rounds, angel investors, or venture capital, and these businesses can see issues with formation, equity vesting, valuation, and more.
+Even then, founders that do not take outside capital still benefit from structuring their business to minimize the avenues for dispute, including as a result of partner or shareholder troubles down the line.